 Off-market buyers help to reverse the trend

-While the average buyer doesn’t have cash on hand to contribute to both a down payment and a large renovation project, many real estate wholesalers and flippers do.
+While the average buyer doesn’t have cash on hand to contribute to both a down payment and a large renovation project, many real estate flippers do.
 Not only do these off-market buyers have the cash resources, they also possess the expertise to execute a home renovation that is profitable.
 As a homeowner, you’re likely to spend far more on renovations than a professional flipper with industry knowledge and professional connections.
 Unless you have expertise in home construction and design, you’ll end up with a lower quality remodel, too.

-Wholesalers and flippers don’t increase housing inventory per se, but they help ensure that inventory is move-in ready, letting new homeowners avoid having to come up with the money for an expensive renovation.
+Flippers don’t increase housing inventory per se, but they help ensure that inventory is move-in ready, letting new homeowners avoid having to come up with the money for an expensive renovation.

 Consider the following scenarios: